Festival City Vision To 2030

 Thanks to world-leading collaboration across festivals and partners, we have a unique opportunity to address many complex challenges shared by cultural capitals worldwide.
 By nurturing distinctive, inclusive, sustainable and outward-looking festivals, we will bring people together to champion the human connections that can help people navigate the unknown in our disrupted and potentially destructive age.

-This vision comprises eight development pillars, reflecting different dimensions of excellence in how a world-leading sustainable festival city could look and feel by the year 2030.
-The vision aims to function as a statement of shared ambitions to assist collaborative thinking and action, recognising that many players have responsibility for different dimensions of development and decisions of course lie with the properly mandated authorities.
-Should resources be secured to move towards this vision, the pillars identify the headlines of a programme of innovation, future proofing and leadership across sectors and agencies, to address key needs and serve as a model for the vital role culture will play in sustainable city futures.
+This draft Vision comprises eight development principles, reflecting different dimensions of excellence in how a world-leading sustainable festival city could look and feel by the year 2030.
+The draft vision aims to function as a statement of shared ambitions to assist collaborative thinking and action, recognising that many players have responsibility for different dimensions of development and decisions of course lie with the properly mandated authorities.
+Should resources be secured to move towards this vision, the principles identify the headlines of a programme of innovation, future proofing and leadership across sectors and agencies, to address key needs and serve as a model for the vital role culture will play in sustainable city futures.

-This vision is both rooted in the festivals’ own sense of their role and purpose, and seeks to take account of common ground with public policy and the plans and interests of stakeholders at all levels of the festivals’ work - most centrally at the time of writing:
+This draft Vision is both rooted in the festivals’ own sense of their role and purpose, and seeks to take account of common ground with public policy and the plans and interests of stakeholders at all levels of the festivals’ work - most centrally at the time of writing:

 - The City of Edinburgh’s 2050 City Vision principles of a Welcoming, Thriving, Fair and Pioneering City; its economic strategy of enabling good growth through inclusion and innovation and supporting Edinburgh’s transition to a low carbon economy; and the post-Covid Adaptation and Renewal Programme priorities of addressing sustainability, wellbeing and poverty in line with the findings of the Poverty Commission